janastu/swtr/README.md

 * `libxml2-dev`
 * `libxslt1-dev`

-**NOTE**: The exact package names may vary.
+**NOTE**: The exact package names may vary across distributions and OSes.
 Please check your distribution's package name.

 ## To install

-In this directory, run
+Once you have all the requirements installed, in this directory, run

 `$ python setup.py install`